RGAlavicheh/K-means-On-the-Association-of-Small-Cell-Base-Stations/README.md

 # K-means - Unsupervised Machine Learning
-simulation of the paper "On the Association of Small Cell Base Stations with UAVs using Unsupervised Learning"
+simulation of the paper "On the Association of Small Cell Base Stations with UAVs using Unsupervised Learning" In this simulation, we attempted to replicate Figure 2 and Figure 3.
+We also conducted additional simulations to further explore the topic.

 Reference paper: https://ieeexplore.ieee.org/abstract/document/8746456

-In this simulation, we attempted to replicate Figure 2 and Figure 3 from a specific paper.
-We also conducted additional simulations to further explore the topic.

 The k-means algorithm is a popular unsupervised machine learning algorithm used for clustering data into distinct groups.
 Here is a summary of the k-means algorithm: